Free Kitchen Hacks eBook

 swirling chocolate brownie batter and matcha brownie batter together

 Keep your brownies in an airtight container or cover them to store.
-At room temperature, these matcha brownies will stay nice and fresh for 3-4 days.
+At room temperature, these easy matcha brownies will stay nice and fresh for 3-4 days.

 To extend the life of your brownies, freeze them!
 They will last up to 4 months in an airtight container in the freezer.
 Just allow them to thaw at room temperature before digging in.